MicrosoftDocs/memdocs/memdocs/intune/protect/derived-credentials.md

 # Use derived credentials in Microsoft Intune

-*This article applies to iOS/iPadOS, and Android Enterprise fully managed devices that run version 7.0 and above*
+*This article applies to iOS/iPadOS, Android Enterprise fully managed devices that run version 7.0 and above, and devices that run Windows*

 In an environment where smart cards are required for authentication or encryption and signing, you can now use Intune to provision mobile devices with a certificate that's derived from a user's smart card.
 That certificate is called a *derived credential*.
 Intune [supports several derived credential issuers](#supported-issuers), though you can use only a single issuer per tenant at a time.